How to Stop Losing Tasks in Slack

 Why that does not work

 All of these strategies share one fatal flaw: they keep the task inside Slack.
-Slack is a conversation tool.
-Tasks need to live in a task tool where they have priorities, due dates, and a system that reminds you they exist.
+Whether it is Slack messages, live chat systems with Slack integration, or automated alerts — tasks need to live in a dedicated Slack task management tool where they have priorities, due dates, and a system that reminds you they exist.
+The ability to track tasks from Slack messages and turn Slack messages into tasks should be seamless, not manual.
+Knowing how to use threads in Slack helps with conversations, but threads are still conversations — they were never built to be a to-do list.
 Using Slack as a task manager is like using your fridge as a filing cabinet.
 It holds things, but nothing is organized and everything eventually gets lost.

 How Mursa solves this